segmentio/segment-docs/src/segment-app/iam/index.md

 TODO-DO NOT DELETE{% include components/media-icon.html href="/segment-app/iam/membership/" icon="media/icon-academy.svg" title="Add and manage workspace members" content="Learn how to add members to your workspace, and manage their permissions." variant="related" %}

 Access is scoped to a workspace.
 A Segment user is associated with one or more workspaces, either as an `owner` or `member` of each.
-Users access their Segment account with either email/password credentials, or by using Single Sign On.
+Users access their Segment account with either email/password credentials, or by using Single Sign On. rach was here

 `Owners` manage all aspects of the workspace, and `members` can have access to specific products and resource types.